 The blender.
 It makes SUCH a difference.
 Combining the filling ingredients in a blender results in a velvety smooth sweet potato pie filling.
 I’ve tried making sweet potato pie filling by hand – even in a stand mixer – and the result?
 A pretty fibrous filling.
 I mean, it’s not bad, but the difference between a hand-mixed filling and a blended filling is significant.

-how should I cook my sweet potatoes for sweet potato pie?
+How should I cook sweet potatoes for sweet potato pie?

 Alright, I think I’ve made my case for baking over steaming/boiling.

 You can be team pumpkin pie and team sweet potato pie.
 There is absolutely room for both of these pies this holiday season.
 Ah, and we can’t forget pecan pie.
 It’s a good thing that pie is easy as well, pie to make.